Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Share your recipes** Users could have the option of sharing their favourite recipes via email or on social media.

 - **View other profiles** Users could have the option to view the profile page of other users.
 This would be a beneficial feature, adding to the communal feel of the application.

 - **Forgot Password:** The primary design goals were to make the website easy-to-use and intuitive for users.
 An e-mail address will be required when creating an account for this feature to be implemented.
 It could be considered in future development.

-- **Uploading Images:** The application is currently using full image URL's to display pictures of recipes.
+- **Uploading Images:** The application is currently using full image URLs to display pictures of recipes.
 This is because databases store image locations as a URL and the file itself is located elsewhere.
 Uploading images directly could be considered in future development.